 Very few of the ARCH courses require prerequisites, and we offer a number of introductory courses that provide a path to becoming an ARCH major, should you become interested in exploring this subject in more depth.
 For example, we offer an introductory architectural design studio called “Space and Design: Introduction to Studio Architecture” (ARCH 105), and an introduction to the theory and practice of architecture called “The Language of Architecture” (ARCH 101).

-If you are interested in becoming an ARCH major, you are invited to speak to one of our faculty members and fill out a major proposal form available below.
+If you are interested in becoming an ARCH major, you are invited to speak to one of our faculty members and fill out the Joining the Major proposal form.
 This form includes questions related to your interest in the major, the major-related courses you have already taken, and the subjects you are considering to study as an ARCH major.